Gamer1092/Coderbyte/README.md

 # Coderbyte
-Challenges from www.coderbyte.com done using the C++ programming language
+Easy Challenges from www.coderbyte.com done using the C++ programming language